AAROC/aaroc.github.io/_posts/2017-06-01-adventures-with-cotainer-ansible-2.md

 discourse: true
 ---

-After months of understanding in principle, but not being able to follow through in practice, we may be getting to a point where deploying a dev environment for [FutureGateway](https://github.com/FutureGateway) is possible.
+After months of understanding in principle[^ContainedGateway], but not being able to follow through in practice, we may be getting to a point where deploying a dev environment for [FutureGateway](https://github.com/FutureGateway) is possible.

 "Wait, what ?
 Wasn't there always [a set of scripts](https://github.com/indigo-dc/fgSetup) for installing the FutureGateway components ?", I hear you counter.
 To that _I_ counter with a roll of the eyes and a sigh.